 Summer Workshops 2022

 Intensive workshops are offered each summer as a unique opportunity for teachers to learn about The Huntington’s diverse collections with Huntington education staff and curators.
-Summer workshops are designed to inspire teachers, provide strategies for working with the collections in the hybrid classroom, and build communities of practice.
+Summer workshops are designed to inspire teachers, provide strategies for working with the collections and build communities of practice.
 As part of the workshop, all participants are required to submit a learning resource inspired by The Huntington’s collections.
 Stipends and materials are available for all workshops.
-After the workshop, all participants will receive a certificate of attendance.
+After the workshop, all participants receive a certificate of attendance.

-We offer two separate Huntington Voices workshops: one for K–5 teachers, and one for grades 6–12 teachers.
-Each workshop is:
+Two Huntington Voices workshops are available: one for K–5 teachers and one for grades 6–12 teachers.

 - Workshops are five days long